PostHog/posthog.com/contents/founders/how-to-buy-enterprise-software.md

 ## The 8 final bosses you’ll (probably) need to beat

 As you go through this process, you will probably encounter one or more of these people.
 Here are some quick tips on how to deal with them.
-[LOTTIE ARTWORK TO BE ADDED]

 **The procurement person who actually has a personality if you get to know them**
 - When to engage: when you have selected your vendor of choice.